 #4 – Minor Pentatonic Scale Patterns

-Minor pentatonic scales are derived from the minor scales and typically used in rock music.
+Minor pentatonic scales are derived from the minor scales and are typically used in rock music.
 Because of their cool sounding notes and easy fingering, it’s no coincidence that they are my favorite type of scales.

 #5 – E Natural Minor And Pentatonic Scales on Guitar